 Édouard Sauvage, Director of Strategy What were GDF SUEZ's motives in becoming involved in the creation of the TSE Foundation and what are the consequences of this partnership for GDF SUEZ?
 Edouard Sauvage (ES).
 Jean-Jacques Laffont was a great contributor to the renewal of economics through his writings on the role of information in analysis of relationships between economic players.
-His personal aura and the talent he brought together in the '90s at IDEI (Institut d'Economie Industrielle) in Toulouse convinced GDF Suez of the necessity of supporting this project. myriad possible future scenarios.
+His personal aura and the talent he brought together in the '90s at IDEI (Institut d'Economie Industrielle) in Toulouse convinced GDF Suez of the necessity of supporting this project.
+Aside the satisfaction of having contributed to the emergence of a spearhead in economic research, GDF SUEZ has been following the research carried out by TSE with interest in an area of particular importance to the group: the economics of the environment and natural resources.
+The analyses furthered by TSE researchers surrounding the links between economic growth, the environment and energy match the group's fundamental aim of making energy a source for progress and development.
+Technological progress, but also the regulatory uncertainty faced by the energy sector, combine to create myriad possible future scenarios.
 Economists help reduce the uncertainty facing companies in the sector.
 It also enables us to identify the most effective policies to respond to phenomena like climate change, for example.
 Economists' voices have perhaps not yet been heard clearly enough in the corridors of political power, especially at the European level.
 What do you think of the current debates on ethics and conflicts of interest among economists?
-How can economists' freedom of research be quaranteed where there are close ties with businesses?
+How can economists' freedom of research be guaranteed where there are close ties with businesses?
 ES: The current debates you refer to were sparked in the United States where economists' close ties with powerful financial institutions were vehemently criticised in the wake of the financial crisis.
-They spread to Europe focusing on a few economists with high profiles in the media. > PARTNERSHIPS Focus on the Toulouse Network for Information Technology (TNIT) The Toulouse Network for Information Technology is funded by Microsoft & managed by Jacques Crémer, TSE Scientific Director, and Yassine Lefouili, TSE Researcher.
+They spread to Europe focusing on a few economists with high profiles in the media.
+The fact that renowned economists are commissioned by financial institutions or businesses is no surprise, t's actually reassuring that their skills are at the disposal of those who have an impact on the economy.
+Nevertheless, their ties with public or private institutions should be mentioned when they speak in public on a topic which may engender conflicts of interest.
+These debates testify to the need for a transparent system for financing economic research.
+The system set up by TSE through the Jean-Jacques Laffont Foundation seems emblematic of a partnership which quarantees researchers' independence.
+Companies contribute to research funding without having any direct say in the choice of issues probed.
+12 TSE Mag { Autumn 2013 PARTNERSHIPS Focus on the Toulouse Network for Information Technology (TNIT) The Toulouse Network for Information Technology is funded by Microsoft & managed by Jacques Crémer, TSE Scientific Director, and Yassine Lefouili, TSE Researcher.

-Microsoft

-IN A TALK WITH YASSINE LEFOUILI

-Why was this network created?
+IN A TALK WITH YASSINE LEFOUILI Why was this network created?